GillesDebunne/GillesDebunne.github.io/_posts/2014-04-23-you-shall-test.md

 It's a single PHP page, using the [Slim framework](http://www.slimframework.com/) and accessing a mySql database.
 Around 10 different actions, with various error return codes.

-phpUnit, DbUnit, sure, but I don't care about the PHP side, only about the REST API.
+phpUnit, DbUnit, sure, but PHP should stay an implementation detail.

 Frustrated after these long minutes looking for tools, I decided to do it by hand: Create a test grunt configuration, binding to a test database, maybe using SqlLite, and then I'll do simple curl requests and check the results.
 And yes, some requests will have side effects and their order will matter.